changeworld/azure-docs.ja-jp/includes/virtual-machines-common-cli-deploy-templates.md

     info:    group create command OK

-デプロイを作成するには、`azure group deployment create` を呼び出し、次の情報を渡します。
+Now to create the deployment, call `azure group deployment create` and pass:

-- テンプレート ファイル (上記の JSON テンプレートをローカル ファイルに保存した場合)
+- The template file (if you saved the above JSON template to a local file).
-- テンプレートの URI (GitHub や他の Web アドレスにあるファイルをポイントする場合)
+- A template URI (if you want to point at the file in GitHub or some other web address).
-- デプロイ先のリソース グループ
+- The resource group into which you want to deploy.
-- デプロイ名 (省略可能)
+- An optional deployment name.

-JSON ファイルの "parameters" セクションのパラメーター値を指定するよう求められます。すべてのパラメーター値を指定すると、デプロイが開始されます。
+You will be prompted to supply the values of parameters in the "parameters" section of the JSON file.
+When you have specified all the parameter values, your deployment will begin.

-たとえば次のようになります。
+Here is an example:

     azure group deployment create --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-vm-simple-linux/azuredeploy.json myResourceGroup firstDeployment
     info:    Executing command group deployment create